fossas/spectrometer/docs/strategies/dart.md

 * :heavy_check_mark: - Supported in all projects
 * :x: - Not Supported

+It is recommended that, `pub deps get` is executed prior to analyzing dart project.
+This ensures dependencies are retrieved, so `pub deps -s compact` command can produce edges between direct, and deep dependencies.

 ### Limitations

 * [Path dependencies](https://dart.dev/tools/pub/dependencies#path-packages) are not reported, and will be ignored in analyses.
+All descendant dependencies of the path dependency will be promoted to the ancestor of the path dependency.
-* [Sdk dependencies](https://dart.dev/tools/pub/dependencies#sdk) are not supported, and will be ignored in analyses.
+* [Sdk dependencies](https://dart.dev/tools/pub/dependencies#sdk) are not reported, and will be ignored in analyses.
+All descendant dependencies of the sdk dependency will be promoted to the ancestor of the sdk dependency.

 # Example

 Create new dart project by creating `pubspec.yaml` file.